Life Insurance for Overweight People

 Once you've found a policy that fits your needs, it's time to apply.
 Be honest and thorough when filling out your application to avoid any issues down the line.

-How To Secure Better Life Insurance Rates
+Tips to Secure Better Life Insurance Rates if Overweight

 Despite the challenges, there are ways for overweight people to get better life insurance rates: